- So what are you gonna

 A typical developer searches Google once

-for every 10 lines of code that they write.
+for every 10 lines of

 And that's a professional developer.